Teodor92/Project-Company-Life/specification/user-stories/job-ads-admin.md

 6. If the user clicks the `View` button, he/she is redirected to the Job ad details page.
 7. If the user clicks the `Edit` button, he/she is redirected to the Create Job ad administration page but with already field details.
 8. If the user clicks the `delete` button, a `Are you sure` confirmation window pops up.
-9. If the user clicks `Yes` if the delete confirmation window, the row entry is deleted form the database and the grid is updated.
+9. If the user clicks `Yes` if the delete confirmation window, the row entry is deleted from the database and the grid is updated.
 10. If the user clicks `Cancel` if the delete confirmation window, the window closes and nothing else happens.